Evidence of strong impact

 In June 2015, Upstream USA launched a project with The Door, a nationally recognized organization in New York City that serves adolescents and young adults with educational services, counseling, job training and reproductive health services.
 Before our training, The Door did not provide patients with IUDs or implants – also known as Long-Acting Reversible Contraceptives (LARCs).
 Upstream USA trained its providers to place and remove IUDs and implants; helped with workflow, billing and coding; and addressed other systems barriers.
 Perhaps most importantly, we gave the health center the training and tools it needed for support staff members to provide contraceptive counseling.
 For the first time, women at The Door can access the full range of contraceptive methods.
 The increase in the use of IUDs and implants has been dramatic.

-Percentage of The Door’s contraceptive patients choosing and receiving IUDs/Implants
+The Door’s contraceptive patients choosing and receiving IUDs/Implants rose from 0% to 25% after Upstream’s training

 “We needed help developing protocols, improving our billing and coding and our clinicians needed hands-on training.
 Once Upstream USA helped us with on-site training and operational support, we were able to offer all methods immediately.”